 Smartly, the Cowboys have stayed away.

-There isn't a in the NFL who's had as much of a problem with injuries as Tyler Eifert has had in his career.
-And that's not something that magically gets better with age.
+There isn’t a tight end in the NFL who’s had as much of a problem with injuries as Tyler Eifert has had in his career.
+And that’s not something that magically gets better with age.

 Surprisingly, Eifert did play in all 16 games in 2019, but he was limited to just 45% of the Bengals offensive snaps last season.
 Obviously, they were trying to manage his workload to keep him available for as many games as possible.
 2019 was the first time in his career he’d played 16 regular season games.
 For his career, Eifert’s averaged just 8.4 games per season and has only gone over 450 receiving yards once in his career, back in 2015.